applejag/notes-old/code-design/functional-decomposition.md

 - an example of [[stocks-trading-service-using-functional-decomposition]]#,
 - or how using functional decomposition enforces [[locking-down-to-vendors]]#.

+## Technical dept

+There are many phrases to describe projects that are in bad shape.

+- Code rot
+- Technical dept

+But they are all essentially the result of functional decomposition.

+Due to functional decomposition, projects turn out so bad that the developers
+say:

+> We won't have it no more!
+We need to rebuild it

+And then the manager does *not* (but should) answer:

+> But you messed it up the last time...

 ## References

 - J. Löwy (January 27, 2021), *"Righting Software - System Design"* [Workshop],